 If people have symptoms of meningitis, a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) is done to obtain a sample of cerebrospinal fluid for analysis.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) is done to obtain a sample of cerebrospinal fluid for analysis.
 (Cerebrospinal fluid is the fluid that flows through the tissues that cover the brain and spinal cord.)
 A sample of cerebrospinal fluid is sent to a laboratory to be tested.
-For example, the virus, if present, can be grown ( cultured Culture of Microorganisms Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
+For example, the virus, if present, can be grown (cultured Culture of Microorganisms Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
 Doctors suspect an infection based on the person's symptoms, physical examination results,... read more ) until there are enough to be identified.
 Or polymerase chain reaction (PCR) techniques may be used to make many copies of the virus's genetic material.
 This technique enables doctors to rapidly and accurately identify the virus.

 Prevention of Lymphocytic Choriomeningitis